joshtynjala/actionscript-3.0-developers-guide/display/display-programming/animating-objects.md

 applications.

 The fundamental idea behind scripted animation is that a change needs to take place, and that change needs to be divided into increments over time.
-It’s easy to make something repeat in ActionScript, using a common looping statement.
+It's easy to make something repeat in ActionScript, using a common looping statement.
 However, a loop will run through all its iterations before updating the display.
 To create scripted animation, you need to write ActionScript that performs some